 The daily table of discharge records for stream-gaging stations gives mean discharge for each day of the water year.
 In the monthly summary for the table, the line headed "TOTAL" gives the sum of the daily figures for each month; the line headed "MEAN" gives the average flow in cubic feet per second for the month; and the lines headed "MAX" and "MIN" give the maximum and minimum daily mean discharges, respectively, for each month.
 Discharge for the month also is usually expressed in cubic feet per second per square mile (line headed "CFSM"); or in inches (line headed "IN.").
 Figures for cubic feet per second per square mile and runoff in inches may be omitted if there is extensive regulation or diversion or if the drainage area includes large noncontributing areas.
-At some stations both monthly and yearly observed discharges are adjusted for reservoir storage or diversion, or diversion data or reservoir contents are given.
-These figures are identified by a symbol and corresponding footnote.
+At some stations streamflow is affected by regulation or diversion.
+The monthly adjusting figure for known regulation or diversion may be shown at the bottom of the daily values table or in the appropriate lake or reservoir table.